colevandersWands/reading-code-prep/README.md

 #### Before Break

-- loops
+- while loops
-- some group parsons problems
+- using the `trace` button

 #### After Break

+> running code

-- functions
+- for loops
-- some group parsons problems

 ### After Class

 continue working on last week's group project

+prepare for the Debugging by studying `/describing-errors`

 </details>
 <br>